jjanampa/laravel-admin/README.md

 # laravel-admin
-Laravel Admin is a drop-in admin panel package for Laravel which promotes rapid scaffolding & development.
+Laravel Admin is a drop-in admin panel package for Laravel which promotes rapid scaffolding & development, uses [Material Dashboard](https://www.creative-tim.com/product/material-dashboard-laravel)
-* The project is based on the [Laravel Admin Panel](https://github.com/appzcoder/laravel-admin).
+* The project is based on the [Laravel Admin Panel](https://github.com/appzcoder/laravel-admin) and [Material Dashboard Laravel](https://github.com/creativetimofficial/material-dashboard-laravel).
 * This package has a modular approach, for which it uses the Laravel module, see the documentation for more information on this approach: https://github.com/nWidart/laravel-modules
 * Installing this package will publish the `Admin` module in the `Modules` folder at the root of your project.